The Outlaw Urbanist

 The Generic City and its Origins

-This course covers the inherent, often unspoken constraints placed on the physical form and design of built environments by human nature and our basic needs for shelter, water, movement, food and specialized urban functions such as barter and defense in the founding and locating of cities (1.0 hour course).
+This course covers the inherent, often unspoken, constraints placed on the physical form and design of built environments by human nature and our basic needs for shelter, water, movement, food and specialized urban functions such as barter and defense in the founding and locating of settlements (1.0 hour course).

 The City’s Essential DNA and its Pattern

-This course covers the most essential aspects of physical form at work in the design of all cities around the world from older, highly-localized urban grids in the Middle East/Africa to deformed grids in Europe to regular grids in the United States/Americas.
+This course covers the most elemental aspects of physical form at work in the design of all cities around the world from older, highly-localized urban grids in the Middle East and Africa to deformed grids in Europe to regular grids of the United States and the Americas.
 The purpose is to provide an understanding of the basic typologies and geometries that can be found underlying all settlements, to one degree or another (1.0 hour course).

 Reactivating the Riverfront, 1990-2015